typedb/typedb-docs/09-schema/01-concepts.md

 ### Adding to a schema with Define

 To add concepts to an existing schema we need to do a query with a single `define` statement at the beginning, just like for a new schema.
-For example, lets add attribute `phone-number` to the `person` entity:
+For example, let's add attribute `phone-number` to the `person` entity:

 <div class="tabs dark">